d8ahazard/sd_dreambooth_extension/README.md

 *Model* - The model to use.
 Training parameters will not be automatically loaded to the UI when changing models.

+*Lora Model* - An existing lora checkpoint to load if resuming training, or to merge with the base model if generating a checkpoint.

 *Half Model* - Enable this to save the model using half precision.
 Results in a smaller checkpoint with little noticeable difference in image output.

 *Save Checkpoint to Subdirectory* - Save the checkpoint to a subdirectory using the model name.

-*Training Wizard (Person)* - Uses the selected learning rate and number of instance images to calculate the required number of epochs and classification images.

-*Training Wizard (Object/Style)* - Uses the selected learning rate and number of instance images to calculate the required number of epochs.
-No class images will be generated.
+## Training Parameters

-*Performance Wizard (WIP)* - Tries to set the optimal training parameters based on the amount of VRAM for your GPU.
+*Performance Wizard (WIP)* - Tries to set the optimal training parameters based on the amount of VRAM for your GPU and number of instance images.

 Probably not perfect, but at least a good starting point.

-## Training Parameters

 ### Intervals